Performing Arts: Musical Theatre BFA

 We endeavor to run all of our auditions, in or out of Boston, in the same way.
 But there are a few differences for auditions outside of Boston:

-- Parents and applicants share the same waiting room.
+- Guests and applicants share the same waiting room.

-- All Musical Theatre auditions start with the Q & A, then complete the group dance call, and end with the individual monologue and voice component.
-The applicant order of the individual monologue and voice auditions is determined by volunteer.
+- Generally, Musical Theatre auditions outside of Boston start with the Q & A, then complete the group dance call, and end with the individual monologue and voice component, but it is possible that this varies from location to location or day to day.
+The applicant order of the individual monologue and voice auditions is determined consistantly by applicant volunteer.

 We do not recommend pieces from films or original material.
 If you choose your piece from a monologue book, please be aware that many other actors may have also and your choice, as a result, is likely to be overdone.
 Make sure you have read the whole play from which you chose your monologue; we may wish to discuss it with you.